Best Apps For Seniors Health and SafetyTechnology

 4. Blood Glucose Level Detection Devices

-These levels can be checked almost instantaneously.
-This is in the research stage by many national companies but we can expect these devices to be on the market as soon as they are approved.
-That would be a great advantage for all individuals who no longer have to be stuck by a needle to have their glucose levels checked.
+You can check these levels almost instantaneously.
+Labiotech has been working on this problem for quite some time. check out their newest inventions.
+This is a great advantage for all individuals who no longer have to be stuck by a needle to have their glucose levels checked.

-Google is attempting to develop contact lenses which will also check these levels.
-The prototype of this device has been unveiled but it has not yet been approved by the FDA.
-However, it is coming.
+Google was attempting to develop contact lenses to also check these levels.
+However, as of the beginning of 2019 the FDA has not approved the device.
+However, with all of our new technology, it is coming,

 Apple is also working on a smartwatch that does essentially the same thing.
 We all know there has to be a better way than a finger prick.
 We know this too will become a reality.
 For this project, Apple has partnered with the Mayo Clinic and the Cleveland Clinic.